ZhgChg.Li

 pull_request:

-# PR - When opened, reopened, or when a new Push Commit occurs
+# PR - opened, reopened, or new push commit

 types: [opened, synchronize, reopened]